Locally mediated entanglement in linearised quantum gravity

 Take the particles at rest at a distance $d$ for all times $t<t_1$ and $t>t_2$.
 Between $t_1$ and $t_2$, the particles undergo a spin--dependent motion.
 The setup is such that $c(t_2-t_1) < d$, so that the non--stationary parts of the worldlines are spacelike separated.
 From time $t_3 = t_2+d/c$, the retarded position of each particle with respect to the other is again constant.
 See Figure \ref{fig:ST}.
 With this setup, no entanglement can be generated.

 Let $x^{s_a}_a(t)$ be the displacement of particle $a$ from its initial position due to the coupling of the external magnetic field $B_z$ with its spin $s_a$ in the spin configuration $\sigma$.
 We remind that $\ket{\sigma}= \otimes_a \ket{s_a}$.
 Using \eqref{Sint00}, $\phi_\sigma$ is a sum of integrals that can be done by splitting the domain of integration in four.
-We have
+Then,

-Then, the phases are of the form $\phi_\sigma = C + \phi_{s_a} + \phi_{s_b} + C'$ with terms that depend on at most one spin. \footnote{The same is true if we use the exact expression \eqref{eq:SosGravity}.} Thus, if the initial states of the spins is separable, so will be the final state.
+Then, the phases are of the form $\phi_\sigma = C + \phi_{s_a} + \phi_{s_b} + C'$ with terms that depend on at most one spin. \footnote{The same is true if we do not assume the slow-moving limit.} Thus, if the initial states of the spins is separable, so will be the final state.
 If, on the other hand, one calculates the phase in the Newtonian limit with instantaneous interaction, the spins result in an entangled state.